 Having graduated from Liverpool University in 2003 with Honours, Dr Lewis pursued a career in Accident & Emergency Medicine to registrar level before changing to General Practice in 2009.
 He gained postgraduate qualifications for membership to the Royal College of Physicians of London, College of Emergency Medicine and Royal College of General Practitioners.
 He also has a Diploma in Sports and Exercise Medicine.

 Dr Morrison graduated from Sheffield University in 2009 and completed her GP training in south Manchester.
 She moved to the Chester area in 2014 and has been a salaried GP at Hope Farm since March 2015.
 She has a diploma in sexual health and family planning.

 After graduating from the University of Edinburgh in 2010 Dr Rowlinson returned home to Cheshire to complete her hospital and GP training in Chester and the Wirral.
 Having an honours degree in Neuroscience and extra qualifications in sexual health she has a keen interest in neurology and gynaecology.

-We are a training practice, employing GP Registrars.
-They are qualified doctors undergoing additional training in General Practice.
+We are a training practice, supervising GP Registrars.
+These are qualified doctors undergoing final additional training in General Practice.

 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services at each practice.
 The average pay for GPs working at Hope Farm Medical Centre in the financial year 2021/22 was £121,404 before tax and National Insurance.
 This is for 5 full time GPs and 4 part time GPs who worked in the practice for more than six months.

 Some of our GPs have a financial interest in Hope Farm Pharmacy.
 This has no effect on their prescribing of medication.
 Patients are not obliged to use our own on-site pharmacy and are free to use any pharmacy of their choice.